Equity in Practice Learning Community

 Oregon’s Enterprise Information Services’ Office of Data Governance and Transparency, and the Center for Evidence-based Policy at Oregon Health & Science University have been selected to participate in cohort one of AISP’s Equity in Practice Learning Community (EiPLC).
 The team will be collaborating to center racial equity and community voice in the governance and use of the Oregon Child Integrated Dataset (OCID), a project that brings together data from education, health, social service, juvenile justice, and early learning programs.
 OCID was created to support policymakers and community leaders with accessible, cross-program data to support the health and well-being of Oregon children and families.
 Oregon’s EiPLC participation will build on existing efforts to address systemic inequities through data integration projects and initiatives, as included in Oregon’s Data Strategy 2021-2023.

 The second cohort of the EiPLC is made up of four sites.
-Through collaboration with each other and AISP, they build, test, and implement new models for incorporating community voice in key decisions about cross-sector data use, with an emphasis on education equity and racial justice.
+Through collaboration with each other and AISP, they build, test, and implement new models for incorporating community voice in key decisions about cross-sector data use.

 Promise Partnership Utah facilitates a collective impact network that includes data sharing with education, basic needs, municipal, and youth-serving nonprofit partners.
 Together, these partners collaborate to center racial equity and community voice in the creation, governance, and use of a Community Information Exchange data system.
 This information ecosystem (1) provides comprehensive and streamlined support to students and families in meeting their basic needs and (2) enables our community to understand, evaluate, and improve the functioning of these systems over time.
 The Promise Partnership’s EiLPC participation will allow us to build on existing efforts for data integration, participatory data governance, and community engagement that supports our cross-sector collective impact initiative, as included in our 5-year strategic planning.
 Through a data sharing system, the Promise Partnership hopes to use data to accelerate targeted universalism strategies toward our 5-year goals of 100% graduation and basic needs met in two high-opportunity communities in our region.